 A lonely elderly lady Yeong Ran (Son Sook) strikes up an unlikely friendship with fruit vendor Soon Cheol (Jung Woong In), who regularly parks his truck outside her house.

 STUFF I LIKED

-3. As Yeong Ran tags along on Soon Cheol’s drives into the country, we get to see a nice amount of pretty scenery.
+..as Yeong Ran tags along on Soon Cheol’s drives into the country,

 STUFF I LIKED LESS